+The SENDCo for Drake Primary School is Ms Megan Stuart.
 The SENDCo for Little Pirates is Mrs Susan Sayer.

-They can be contacted through the school office on 01842 762055 or office@dake.norfolk.sch.uk
+They can be contacted through the school office on 01842 762055 or office@drake.norfolk.sch.uk

 Legal Framework

 This report has due regard to legislation including, but not limited to, the following: